Immortal215/PHS-Connect-Development/README.md

 ### 3. **Club Discovery**

 - Users can:
-  - Browse clubs with a short description and abstract.
+  - Browse and search through clubs using name, info, or genre.
-  - View genres, meeting times, announcements, and photos to make informed decisions about joining.
+  - View genres, meeting times, announcements, photos, information, and schoology codes to make informed decisions about joining.

-### 4. **Custom Calendar View**
+### 4. **Custom Calendar View** (Will ship in 2025)

-> 📅 **Stay organized with our unique calendar feature!**
+ 📅 **Stay organized with our unique calendar feature!**

 - A unique calendar feature displays meeting times for favorited clubs, independent of Apple’s system calendars.